 Invisible Disabilities: A Factor to Consider

-One factor which contributes to absences and lack of communication is disability.
+One factor which contributes to absences and lack of communication is a disability.
 Even where absences (sick leaves) have been frequent and not always with physician documentation, a dismissal on the basis of absence is unjust (See: Delorme v.
 Sakimay First Nation C.L.A.D.
 No. 487)

 However, disabilities are not always obvious or brought to an employer’s attention.
 As per Koos v.
 A&A Contract Customs Brokers Ltd. B.C.J.
-No.857, an employer has a duty to look into the absence of an employee, and to not immediately conclude that such actions are job abandonment.
+No.857, an employer has a duty to look into the absence of an employee and to not immediately conclude that such actions are job abandonment.

-If the employee is suffering from an “invisible disability”- that is, a mental and not physical ailment, it is not the employee’s duty to establish- that is, to inform the employer-of this.
+If the employee is suffering from an “invisible disability”- that is, a mental and not physical ailment, it is not the employee’s duty to establish- that is, to inform the employer of this.
 Addressing this growing issue in their publication, “Advice to Unions and Employers Regarding Accommodation of “Invisible” Disabilities”, Black, Gropper & Company and Roper Greyell LLP specifically note that the employer is expected to investigate and then accommodate the disabled employee to the point of undue hardship.

 The failure to identify an employee with just such a disability is one of the factors which ultimately resulted in liability for Westport Foods Ltd. in the case of Beggs v.
 Westport Foods Ltd. B.C.J.
 No. 249.
 In Beggs, the Plaintiff, unbeknownst to her employer, began suffering from depression following the destruction of her home by a fire.